GanimyKava/aeterna/README.md

 - `markers/pattern-marker1.patt` - For attractions marked with marker1
 - `markers/pattern-marker2.patt` - For attractions marked with marker2

+### AR from Sample Video (no camera)
+1. Add a short test video at `assets/sample-marker-video.mp4` that clearly shows your AR marker
+2. Click **“AR from Sample Video”** on the main menu
+3. The AR scene will use the video as input to detect the marker

 ## Project Structure

 ```